 The girl was stabbed in the jugular vein and no weapon was found.
 Exactly why the murder occurred was shrouded in mystery because according to reports, “no robbery appears to have been committed at the house, for although there was plenty of money on the premises, nothing appears to have been missed.”
 Later, when “further particulars” were reported, it was stated that police had arrested two men: Joshua Lockwood and George Farnham.
 They were photographer’s canvassers and arrested because their coats were stained with a green color similar to the color of the walls on the landing of the stairs at the public house.
 Police were unsure, if they were the murderers and later both men were released.
 Furthermore, police suggested that the reason for the crime was an “attempted outrage.”
 Apparently, Dennis’ “clothes were undisturbed, and there were no indications of a struggle,” but she laying on the floor at the time she was stabbed.

-One death that was not particularly mysterious but highly unusual involved the death of a 33-year-old woman named Susannah Allen who lived at 85 Villa Street in Walworth.
+One death in the Victorian Era that was not particularly mysterious but highly unusual involved the death of a 33-year-old woman named Susannah Allen who lived at 85 Villa Street in Walworth.
 She was attacked by a throat disease that narrowed her air passage so severely, a life-saving operation was performed at Guy’s Hospital and a silver tube installed into her larynx to allow her to breathe.
 However, one or two days after the surgery, the woman began coughing severely, and the tube became filled with phlegm, “the poor woman in her agony, while fighting for breath, pulled the tube from her throat, and in a very short time died from choking.”

 Another unusual death was reported in Leicester in August of 1865.
 A 25-year-old woman, well dressed, with a dark complexion, who some people thought might be of gypsy origin, stopped at a cottage at the mouth of the Glenfield tunnel on the Leicester and Swannington Railway and asked for a glass of water.
 A 14-year-old girl provided the water and the woman told her that she was going to travel through the Glenfield tunnel.
 The girl warned the woman “with tears” that the tunnel was so small that if train passed through anything in the tunnel at the same time as the train would be instantly destroyed.
 The young girl begged the woman not to venture into it, but, unfortunately, the woman did not listen and went into the tunnel anyway: